 What to do when a branch breaks off a tree?

-It is normal for trees to lose branches over their lifespan.
+It is normal for trees to lose branches over their lifespan when they break off in storms.
 Sometimes a tree may also lose branches due to weather calamities like storms.
 Generally, the wound from the broken branches will heal normally with time.
-But problem may arise if the tree heals too slow or doesn’t heal at all.
+But the problem may arise if the tree heals too slow or doesn’t heal at all.

 Wounded branch stubs provide a convenient passage for microorganisms and pathogens to enter the tree.
 They can cause a tree to decay if you don’t act at the right time.
 Sometimes the branches are also broken in an uneven and ragged manner which amplifies the problems.